jcontreras2693/AREP-Lab5/README.md

     sudo yum install docker
     ```

-3. Create and un a mysql image on Docker, this will be our Database:
+3. Create and install a MySQL image on Docker, this will be our Database:

     ```
     docker run --name mysql-container -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=properties_db -p 3306:3306 -d mysql